 Omar has long been a harsh critic of Israel.
 On November 16, 2012 – just a few days after Gaza-based Hamas terrorists had launched more than 150 deadly rockets into the Jewish state, prompting an Israeli military response – she tweeted that “the apartheid Israeli regime” had “hypnotized the world” in order to conceal its own “evil doings.”

-In 2016, Omar stated that she was in favor of completely divesting the University of Minnesota of its Israel bonds.
+In 2016 as well, Omar stated that she was in favor of completely divesting the University of Minnesota of its Israel bonds.
 The following year, she opposed a bill designed to counter economic boycotts targeting the Jewish state.
-While making her case against the legislation, Omar likened Israel to apartheid South Africa and said: “I know a little bit about discrimination.
+While making her case against the 2017 legislation, Omar likened Israel to apartheid South Africa and said: “I know a little bit about discrimination.
 I face it every single day.
 I carry multiple identities that are constantly, constantly being discriminated against.”
 Indeed, Omar describes herself as an “intersectional feminist.”
 Intersectionality is the notion that the hardships experienced by people who are members of multiple groups that allegedly suffer societal injustices – e.g., blacks, Hispanics, women, LGBT people, Muslims, and the poor – greatly compound one another.